 Beginning with the PI, provide a profile for each senior/key person proposed.
 Each senior/key person must be aware that he/she is included in the grant application and must agree to perform the work if awarded.
 A senior/key person is any individual who contributes in a substantive, measurable way to the scientific/technical development or execution of the project, whether or not a salary is proposed for this individual.
 Subawardees and consultants must be included if they meet this definition.
 For each senior/key person provide:

-(1) Biographical Sketch
+Biographical Sketch

 Complete a biographical sketch for each senior/key person and attach to the "Attach Biographical Sketch" field in each profile.
-The biographical information for each person must not exceed 2 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include:
+The biographical information for each person must not exceed 2 pages and must include:

-(a) Education and Training
+a.
+Education and Training